Carnegie Mellon University

 Yes.
 The number of dependent family members enrolled on at least a half-time basis in a degree-seeking or certificate program affects your financial aid eligibility.
 Please notify us directly in writing if the number in college changes after you have filed your FAFSA and CSS PROFILE.
 In addition, please update your FAFSA online.
 We will re-evaluate your eligibility and notify you if your financial aid package changes.
 Student Financial Aid will verify this information during the fall semester.

 Yes.
-Your financial aid package is based on full-time (36 units or more per semester) enrollment.
+Undergraduate and graduate financial aid packages are based on full-time (36 units or more per semester) enrollment.
 If you are enrolled part-time and assessed part-time tuition, your financial aid package will be revised to reflect this.
 You have to be enrolled at least half-time to be eligible for financial aid.

 In the determination of a student's financial aid eligibility, circumstances such as loss of employment or changes in employment status, parents' divorce or separation, or the death or disability of a parent are considered.